saulohdz/LaravelCRUDBuilder/ReadMe.txt

         tables=| All | table 1,table 2,...,table n|  Tables what you want generate
         make=|controller|,|model|,|view|,route| generate Controllers, Models, View and/or routes of tables

+Note: Put This file in new Laravel folder project

 	file.json structure :
 	{